Love Begins In The Family

 All Rights Reserved.

-Father Hanly’s homily for the Feast of the Holy Family, Year C, was delivered on 27th December 2009.
+Father Hanly’s sermon for the Feast of the Holy Family of Jesus, Mary and Joseph, Year C, was delivered on 27th December 2009.